-If your trading business for foreign non-western hemisphere investors is a small percentage of your overall trading business, it may not be useful or efficient for you to track these trades separately to avoid exception reporting.
-If trading for foreign non-western hemisphere investors is an important part of your overall trading business, you may need to track such trades separately, including working with any foreign dealer or global custodian to track these trades separately.
+If your trading business for foreign non-North American region investors is a small percentage of your overall trading business, it may not be useful or efficient for you to track these trades separately to avoid exception reporting.
+If trading for foreign non-North American region investors is an important part of your overall trading business, you may want to track such trades separately, including working with any foreign dealer or global custodian to track these trades separately.